-Reactive or urgent repairs are works which require immediate attention in order to avoid serious consequences.
+Reactive or urgent repairs are works which require immediate attention to avoid serious consequences.
 Essential repairs may be required for the following reasons:

-- i There is a danger to the occupants, i.e. a gas leak or electrical fault - ii There is a danger to the public, i.e. a fallen tree or dangerous wall adjacent to a public footpath.

-- iii The security of the building could be at risk, i.e. a broken window or door which is unable to be locked. - iv Potential loss of basic service, such as a broken water pipe, central heating boiler failure, leaking pipe work etc. - v Potential hazard which may result in additional damage to the property and/or its contents, i.e. a leaking pipe, flat roof leak etc.
+- i There is a danger to the occupants, i.e. a gas leak or electrical fault. - ii There is a danger to the public, i.e. a fallen tree or dangerous wall adjacent to a public footpath. - iii The security of the building could be at risk, i.e. a broken window or door which is unable to be locked. - iv Potential loss of basic service, such as a broken water pipe, central heating boiler failure, leaking pipe work etc. - v Potential hazard which may result in additional damage to the property and/or its contents, i.e. a leaking pipe, flat roof leak etc.

-In the first instance, the Glebe & Buildings department should be contacted immediately on 01865 208235.
-The Glebe & Buildings department holds a list of approved contractors who are able to attend the same day to rectify faults, however in the event of an emergency outside normal working hours or at weekends/public holidays, the following process should be implemented:
+In the first instance, the Property Department should be contacted immediately on 01865 208268.
+The Property Department holds a list of approved contractors who can attend the same day to rectify faults, however in the event of an emergency outside normal working hours or at weekends/public holidays, the following process should be implemented: